All the businesses in the world have no better friend or worse enemy than their customers.

 You cannot escape from social media these days and it would really help you if you have a strong social media presence.
 Customers share every good and bad that is happening in their life in the social media.
 They would do the same when it comes to sharing the experience they had with you.
 This makes it the best platform for you to listen to the voice of customer.
 With the right tools, you can track these activities and analyze it.
 When I say social media do not restrict yourself to Facebook or Twitter.
 Be sure to mark your presence in reviewing sites like Yelp, Quora, TripAdvisor, etc.

 Google Alerts notifies you when your company gets into prominent position.
 A mention is a freemium tool that helps you immensely with tracking somebody mentioning your company’s name in the web.
-Another interesting tool called Socialmention helps you with the ratio of positive to negative comments or the likeliness for your brand to be discussed on the web.
+Socialmention is an interesting tool that provides the ratio of positive to negative comments and shows how likely people are to discuss your brand on the web.

 5. Customer Satisfaction Surveys